jgrebol/ESIpy/README.md

 where we can introduce the elements of the P-matrix, $P_{\nu\mu} = 2 \sum$ $&#95;{i} ^{nocc} c_{\nu i} c_{i\mu}^+$, and the overlap matrix in the Atomic Orbitals (AO, $\chi$) basis, $S_{\mu\nu}^\text{AO}=\int\chi_\mu^{*}(\textbf{r}){\chi_\nu}(\textbf{r})d\textbf{r}$.
 In Mulliken's approach, one can obtain information from a specific atom by only taking into account its atomic basis functions.

-Moreover, the Delocalization Index (DI, $\delta$), also referred to as Bond Order (BO)[9], measures the average number of electrons between two atoms A and B, as
+Moreover, the Delocalization Index (DI, $\delta$), also referred to as Bond Order (BO)[9], measures the average number of electrons shared between two atoms A and B, as

 $$\delta(\text{A,B})=\sum^\text{M}&#95;{\mu\in\text{A}}\sum^\text{M}&#95;{\nu\in\text{B}}(PS^\text{AO})&#95;{\nu\mu}(PS^\text{AO})&#95;{\mu\nu}.$$